chainguard-dev/edu/content/chainguard/administration/how-to-install-chainctl.md

 curl -o chainctl.exe https://dl.enforce.dev/chainctl/latest/chainctl_windows_x86_64.exe
 ```

-Following that you can invoke `chainctl` like as in this example.
+Following that you can use `chainctl`.
+Be aware that Windows PowerShell does not load commands from the working directory by default so you will need to include `.\` before any `chainctl` commands you run, as in this example.

 ```PowerShell
 .\chainctl auth login
 ```

-Be aware that Windows PowerShell does not load commands from the working directory by default, so you will need to include `.\` before any `chainctl` commands you run.
+Also, please note that while [`chainctl` commands](/chainguard/chainctl/) will generally work, some are not as thoroughly tested on Windows and may not behave as expected.
+In particular, the [`chainctl auth configure-docker`](/chainguard/chainctl/chainctl-docs/chainctl_auth_configure-docker/) command is known to cause errors on Windows as of this writing.

 ## Verify installation